filipgodlewski/dotfiles/README.md

 ### To dos

-- [ ] rewrite brew.sh from old-dotfiles so that it works in this new environment
+- [ ] add brew requirements
-- [ ] add instructions for oh-my-zsh (and/or add dotfiles if appropriate)
+- [ ] add instructions for oh-my-zsh (and/or add dotfiles & submodules if appropriate)
 - [ ] find a way to store vs code files (especially for extensions).
 Consider adding settings.json
 - [ ] add pip requirements
 - [ ] add macos preferences config file [inspired by this file](https://github.com/sobolevn/dotfiles/blob/master/macos)
-- [ ] add script to update & upgrade all submodules, brew, npm, yarn etc.
+- [ ] add script to update & upgrade all submodules, brew, npm, yarn etc. and clean the whole mac from trash

 ### Done